renish-charaniya/nvdnotifier/README.md

 1. Go to the Slack API Apps page.
 2. Click "Create App" and select "Create App from Manifest."
-3. Paste the following manifest file:
+3. Paste the following manifest file :
 ```json
 {
     "display_information": {